drobnikj/apify-actor-mongodb-import/README.md

 ### collection(String) - **required**
 Collection name, where act imports objects.

+### proxyUrl(String)
+Proxy url string.
+Only HTTP proxy can be used and it needs to allow "HTTP CONNECT" from non SSL ports.
+When this attribute is provided, connection to mongo database will be proxied through the provided proxy.

 ### timestampAttr(String)
 When this attribute is set to a String, the act will add a timestamp attribute to each record under the specified name.